 “Nuclear power plants remain high-risk facilities that produce highly radioactive atomic waste,” she told the Funke media group this week.

-A final decision has yet to be taken about where to store the most potent nuclear waste produced in German power plants.
+A final decision has yet to be taken about where to store tens of thousands of tons of nuclear waste produced in German power plants.
 Experts say some material will remain dangerously radioactive for 35,000 generations.

 Follow AP's coverage of climate news at http://apnews.com/hub/climate